-Last year, the combination of salaries and benefits for Members of Parliament, Senators and parliamentary staff, and spending on facilities and services, totaled about $555 million.
-That's less than one-quarter of a cent of every tax dollar spent.
+Last year, the combination of salaries and benefits for Members of Parliament, Senators and parliamentary staff, and spending on facilities and services, totaled $565 million.
+That’s less than one-quarter of a cent of every tax dollar spent.

-Crown corporations (organizations owned directly or indirectly by the government) cost $10.5 billion, or just under 4 cents of each tax dollar spent.
+Crown corporations (organizations owned directly or indirectly by the government) cost $8.2 billion, or 3 cents of each tax dollar spent.

-Most of this spending was by four organizations:
+Most of this spending was by two organizations:

 Funding was also provided to cultural organizations (including the National Gallery of Canada, the Canadian Museum of Civilization and the Canada Council for the Arts), to enterprises like VIA Rail, and to the Canadian Tourism Commission.